-Lifetime annuity (flexible) is also referred to as variable or third way annuities
+Lifetime annuity (flexible) also referred to as variable or third way annuities

-New products are increasingly emerging which attempt to combine the certainty of a conventional annuity with the prospect of investment growth seen with drawdown pension i.e. in an attempt to offer the best of both worlds.
+There are some products on the market that attempt to combine the certainty of a conventional annuity with the prospect of investment growth seen with drawdown pension i.e. in an attempt to offer the best of both worlds.